And we have heaps of information on the very best of those Auckland activities.

 This amazing experience is suitable for a wide range of ages and fitness levels, so why not enquire now, by clicking on the button below:

 Now this is something different.
+Auckland activities don't get much more relaxing than this.

 The skyline has a completely different view from the water, and as the daylight fades, the majestic one thousand foot high Sky Tower lights up in the distance.